SeldonIO/seldon-core/docs-gb/apis/scheduler.md

+---
+description: Learn about Scheduler API of Seldon Core, a gRPC service that enables management of ML Models, Servers, Experiments, and Pipelines.
+Discover how it integrates with Kubernetes and provides direct resource control in non-Kubernetes environments.
+---

 # Scheduler

 The Seldon scheduler API provides a gRPC service to allow Models, Servers, Experiments, and Pipelines to be managed.
 In Kubernetes the manager deployed by Seldon translates Kubernetes custom resource definitions into calls to the Seldon Scheduler.